willsowerbutts/ersatz80/README.md

 while for revision 2 PCBs this line must be commented out (which is the default).

-## Overclocking

-It is possible to fit faster oscillators at U10 and overclock the Z80 CPU.
-Using a Zilog Z84C0020PEG CMOS Z80 CPU it has been determined that oscillators up to 22MHz (10% overclock) give reliable operation, while 24MHz was too fast.

 ## Supervisor Commands

 To send a command to the supervisor press the escape keycode (default Ctrl+G)